 Fatigue and stress are secondary factors but with heavy implications for how susceptible a pilot is to not follow rules/procedures.

-Moreover, as poor decisions that are made because of plan continuation bias tend to have a snowball effect, whereby the decisions are made which gives rise to a more critical situation, more stress, and sensory overload.
+Moreover, poor decisions that are made because of plan continuation bias tend to have a snowball effect, whereby the decisions are made which give rise to a more critical situation, more stress, and sensory overload.

 Evidence for Plan Continuation Bias

 While NASA's analysis of the accidents focused on human behavior - i.e. the behavior of the crew - during accidents, accident statistics clearly support NASA's conclusions.
 Furthermore, plan continuation bias is not just limited to pilots/crew.

 Consider the following: